Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Key Takeaways

-- Calibrate your hygrometer regularly to ensure accurate humidity and temperature readings.
-Aim for once or twice a year, especially after moving the device or if readings seem off.
+• Calibrate your hygrometer so your humidity and temperature readings stay meaningful.
+Aim for once or twice a year, and recheck after moving the device or if numbers suddenly look “off.”

-- Use the 75% salt test by creating a damp salt paste in a sealed jar.
-Wait 8-12 hours for stable humidity, then compare your hygrometer's reading to 75% RH to find any offset.
+• Use the 75% salt test by creating a damp salt paste in a sealed jar.
+Wait 8–12 hours for stable humidity, then compare your hygrometer’s reading to 75% RH to find your offset.
+If you switch species or batch sizes often, browse our egg incubators to match capacity and control style.

-- For temperature calibration, prepare a slushy ice bath with crushed ice and distilled water.
-Insert your hygrometer's probe and wait for the reading to stabilize at 32°F (0°C).
+• For temperature calibration, prepare a slushy ice bath with crushed ice and distilled water.
+Insert your hygrometer’s probe and wait for the reading to stabilize near 32°F (0°C).
+For smaller hatches, a desktop egg incubator can make it easier to hold steady conditions without constant checking.

 Calibrate a Hygrometer with the 75% Salt Test